HarshitPnt/CS3423-DSL/docs/specification.md

 int_64 e = 40;
 ```

 Unsigned Integers are represented by the `uint_x` keyword, where `x` is the number of bits used to represent the integer.
-XYZ supports 8, 16, 32 and 64 bit integers.
+YAFSM supports 8, 16, 32 and 64 bit integers.

 ```c
 unit_8 a;